antronerds/r2-tutorials/docs/Annotation_Analyses.md

 independent by uploading of tracks.
 In some cases it is of interest to start comparing one track with another.
 The type of statistics used to compare the tracks depends on the type of data; either categorical or numerical.
-One may wonder if there are significant overlaps between 2 tracks (with categorical variables), based on Fisher's exact test.
+One may wonder if there is significant overlap between 2 tracks (with categorical variables), based on Fisher's exact test.
 Alternatively, if there are multiple numerical tracks available; one may wonder if there is a significant correlation between 2 tracks.
 For these